wyfo/apischema/docs/graphql/data_model_and_resolvers.md

 ### GraphQL schema

-As tagged union are not (yet?) part of the *GraphQL* spec, so they are just implemented as normal (input) object type with nullable fields.
+As tagged unions are not (yet?) part of the *GraphQL* spec, they are just implemented as normal (input) object type with nullable fields.
 An error is raised if several tags are passed in input.

 ```python
 {!tagged_union_graphql_schema.py!}